 After choosing the correct filter, position your smartphone.
 Then, tap to focus, zoom in or out, and brighten up as necessary.
 Finally, click to capture.
 Don’t forget to click ‘save’ after every capture.

-As you can see, in just a click of a button, we were able to capture a beautiful black background 360 jewelry video of the three-stone diamond ring.
+As you can see, with just a click of a button, we were able to capture a beautiful black background 360 jewelry video of the three-stone diamond ring.

-Such ease of use and effortless process would have not been possible with the DSLR, especially if you are not a professional photographer and are not well-versed on exposure, ISO, and aperture settings, among many other intimidating array of buttons.
+Such ease of use and the effortless process would have not been possible with the DSLR, especially if you are not a professional photographer and are not well-versed in exposure, ISO, and aperture settings, among many other intimidating arrays of buttons.